Halbert S. Greenleaf

-Halbert Stevens Greenleaf (April 12, 1827 – August 25, 1906) was an American Civil War veteran and politician who served two non-consecutive term as a U.S. Representative from New York from 1883 to 1885, and again from 1891 to 1893.
+Halbert Stevens Greenleaf (April 12, 1827 – August 25, 1906) was an American Civil War Colonel and Congressman from Massachusetts.
+He became Brigadier General of the First New York Veteran Brigade.

 Biography

 Born in Guilford, Vermont, Greenleaf attended the common schools and completed an academic course.

 He moved to Shelburne Falls, Massachusetts, and engaged in the manufacture of locks.

-He was appointed Justice of the Peace in 1856.
+He was appointed Justice of the Peace in 1856 by the Governor of Massachusetts.

 He served as captain of Massachusetts Militia in 1857.